What is scoliosis?

 When standing straight, difference in the way the arms hang beside the body

-When bending forward, the sides of the back appear different in height
+When bending forward, the sides of the back look different in height

-The symptoms of scoliosis may look like other spinal conditions or deformities, or
+The symptoms of scoliosis may look like other health problems.
+Always see your healthcare

 How is scoliosis diagnosed?

 The healthcare provider measures the degree of spinal curvature on the X-ray.

-The following other tests may be done for nonidiopathic curvatures, atypical curve
+Other tests may be done for nonidiopathic curvatures, abnormal curve patterns, or

 MRI.
 MRI uses a combination of large magnets and a computer to produce detailed images

 of organs and structures within the body.

 CT scan.
 A CT scan uses X-rays and computer technology to make horizontal, or axial, images

 of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed